roman/navorski.el/README.md

   :setup-tramp nil
   :init-script ("cd project-path" "bundle exec rails c")

-;; NOTE: the newline in the init-script is important

 ;; M-x: (nav/rails-console-production-pop-to-buffer)
 ;; will open a new buffer to a production rails console